skolarski/kenyantutors/README.md

 # kenyantutors
-Source code and development changelogs for KenyanTutors.com — an educational group chat platform connecting Kenyan students with volunteer tutors.
-This repository includes custom alterations to original source scripts, AWS configuration notes (S3, IAM, CloudFront, etc.), and tracked changes made to both frontend and backend components.
+This repository contains all custom alterations and additions made to the proprietary GrupoChat script, which powers KenyanTutors.com — a group chat and tutoring support platform for Kenyan students.

+It includes:

+Custom modifications to the GrupoChat source code specifically for KenyanTutors.com

+New features, bug fixes, and UI changes

+Detailed AWS infrastructure notes (S3, IAM, CloudFront, EC2)

+Versioned changelogs for both code and cloud infrastructure updates